A broken tooth can be painful and stressful, especially when it happens without warning.

 1. Assess the Damage: How to Determine the Extent of Your Broken Tooth

-Start by examining your mouth using a mirror and adequate lighting to get a clear view of the broken tooth.
+Start by looking closely at your mouth using a mirror and bright lighting so you can clearly see the damaged tooth.

 🦷 Can You Get Sick From Not Brushing Your Teeth?